kevin-bennette/kevin-bennette/README.md

 ## Hi, I'm Kevin Bennette

-Software Engineering Student @ [Your University] | Building at the intersection of AI, Automation & Cloud
+Software Engineering Student @ SRMIST | Building at the intersection of AI, Automation & Cloud

 Welcome to my GitHub!
 I'm a passionate software engineer with a strong foundation in **Python**, **Java**, **C/C++**, and **JavaScript**, currently focused on building intelligent, scalable systems that solve real-world problems.